 When the school is open you are welcome to come in and take a closer look.
 Our office has an information pamphlet should you wish to know more.

-- Built after his death, it is based on Hundertwasser’s architectural design sketches, and he even provided the name ‘Pavilion for Nature’.
+- Built after his death, it is based on Hundertwasser’s architectural design sketches.
+He even provided the name ‘Pavilion for Nature’.

-- The key elements of the structure are the onion dome, the columns, and the planted roof.
+- The key elements of the structure are the onion dome, the columns, and the afforested rooftop.
 Each has significant meaning to Hundertwasser.

 - Under supervision, students participated in the creation, adding tiles for the mosaic designs and doing the planting.
 Hundertwasser had regularly used local creative input.